carter-bailey/cs5030-project/README.md

 Note that this file requires pandas which is not on the hpc clusters so you have to copy over the results.csv's onto your own computer to run verifier.py.

+## Visualization

+A .ipynb file titled `visualization.ipynb` is provided for visualizing the cluster assignments in three dimensions as was asked by Dr. Petruzza.
+To run this notebook load it into jupyter notebook and run the cells.

+It will create one image for each version of the kmeans algorithm that was created.
+This image is a scatterplot, that is color coded based on the centroid assignment for the songs.

+The x,y, and z variables that are used in the graphs can be changed individually to allow for more images to be made.